kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-typescript.md

 ```

 A `tsconfig.json` file is used to configure TypeScript project settings.
 The `tsconfig.json` file should be put in the project's root directory.
 You can run the `tsc --init` to generate a `tsconfig.json` file with some default options set and a bunch of other options commented out.
 In order to transpile the TypeScript code to JavaScript, the `tsc` command needs to be run.
 Running `tsc` will have the TypeScript compiler search for the `tsconfig.json` file which will determine the project's root directory as well as which options to use when compiling the TypeScript.

+By default all visible `"@types"` packages are included in your compilation.
+Packages in `node_modules/@types` of any enclosing folder are considered visible.
+If `types` is specified, only packages listed will be included in the global scope.

 ```json
 {